 \begin{proof} We know from Lemma \ref{lem:gaugetransform} that multiplication by $e^{S_\omega/\hbar}$ is a cochain isomorphism between divergence complexes, hence we have a commutative diagram

 \end{proof}

-\subsection{The smooth case}
+\subsection{The Smooth Case}

 In this final section we discuss integration on $T[-1] (X,\fg_X)$ for $X$ a smooth, compact, oriented manifold.
-We will see that $dVol_0$ and hence $dVol_{S^1}$ are integrable, but the associated integral is trivial.
-We then take homotopy invariants with respect to the action of $B\GG_a$ in order to obtain a potentially non trivial integration map.
+We will see that $dVol_0$ and hence $dVol_{S^1}$ are integrable, but the associated integrals are trivial.
+We then take homotopy invariants with respect to the action of $B\GG_a$ in order to obtain a non trivial integration map.

 \begin{prop} The canonical volume form $dVol_0$ on $T[-1](X, \fg_X)$ is integrable. \end{prop}